py-tony/Python-Desktop-app-Development-Old-school-or-Useful-/README.md

 To accomplish this we’re going to need to create a main window, add some widgets to it, and some functions that will make the GUI interactive.
 Note: this is not a tutorial on how to build GUI but a demo as an introduction to GUI.

-First we’re going to import the needed tool tkinter the library for our GUI and random that will allow us to generate random jokes.
+First we’re going to import the needed tool tkinter the library for our GUI and the Random module that will allow us to generate random jokes.
 ```python
 import tkinter as tk
 import random